piero scaruffi, amateur human being

 are his most recent books on these subjects.

-The readers for his university courses were compiled in the eBook "A Brief History of Knowledge" (2011).
+The readers for one of his U.C.
+Berkeley courses were compiled in the eBook "A Brief History of Knowledge" (2011).

 As a software consultant, he pioneered Internet applications,

 Artificial Intelligence and Object-Orientated design in Silicon Valley.

 He also co-wrote the first "History of Silicon Valley" to cover the century from the founding of Stanford University to the boom of social networking.

 poetry both in Italian (for which he has been awarded several prizes) and in English (the latest poetry award was from Fog City Writers in 2007).